clayy-esc/clayy-esc/README.md

 **[Uncovering the Oldest Businesses in the World](https://github.com/clayy-esc/Uncovering-Oldest-Businesses-in-the-World)** `Python · Pandas`

-- Practiced relational join techniques (inner, left, right, outer) across multi-table datasets to surface the world's oldest active businesses.
+- Merged multiple datasets using inner, outer, left, and right joins to organize historical commerce data, mapping the world's oldest continuously operating businesses by country and industry.

 </td>
 </tr>